 Status: In Design

-The S Concourse was constructed in the early 1970s with minimal updates since the 1980s.
+The S Concourse (formerly named the South Satellite) was constructed in the early 1970s with minimal updates since the 1980s.
 SEA is modernizing the spaces and renovating the facility with enhanced structural and seismic systems so that it can continue to operate and serve passengers for another 50 years.

 At Seattle-Tacoma International Airport (SEA), the S Concourse is the main hub for international passengers.
 To meet the growing demand for international travel, it’s time to renew the S Concourse as a better doorway for the Pacific Northwest and continue to advance the region as a leading tourism and business gateway.